noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_guide.md

 3. You should now be ready to test with the wallet daemon.

-TODO: Update with final setup instructions later.
+TODO: Update with final setup instructions.
+If you don't have access to the repo, download a zip of the daemon [HERE](https://drive.google.com/open?id=1guzFC0bzC38jRuTXxEivzlMKno1A5_S8).

 ## Creating a new Wallet